-Records of all reported cases of sexual harassment are maintained to enable the District to monitor, address and prevent repetitive harassing behavior in its schools.
+Records of all reported cases of sexual harassment are maintained in accordance with law and District policies and regulations to enable the District to monitor, address and prevent repetitive harassing behavior in its schools.

 To review the full text of MUSD board policy and administrative regulation on sexual harassment, please click on the following links: BP 5145.7 and AR 5145.7.
-A copy of the written policy on sexual harassment is posted in the main administrative offices and other areas where rules, regulations, procedures, and standards of conduct are posted.
+A copy of the written policy on sexual harassment is included in school and District publications and posted in the main administrative offices and other areas where rules, regulations, procedures, and standards of conduct are provided.
 Additionally, each school site serving students in grades 9 through 12 have the written policy posted in each bathroom and locker room.
 A copy of the policy, as it pertains to students, is provided as part of any orientation program conducted for new and continuing students.
 Staff members also receive a copy of the policy at the beginning of the school year or at the time of hire.